Thailand men's national ice hockey team

 The Thailand national ice hockey team is the national men's ice hockey team of Thailand.
 The team is controlled by the Ice Hockey Association of Thailand and a member of the International Ice Hockey Federation.
 Thailand is currently ranked at fifty-first in the IIHF World Rankings and have been entered in the World Championship tournaments since 2019 but have not yet participated at any Olympic Games.
+Currently they sit in 7th place of Asian Ice Hockey Ranking.
 They have played in the Challenge Cup of Asia, a regional tournament for lower-tier hockey nations in Asia.

 The first official hockey league in Thailand, the Bangkok Ice Hockey league (BIHL) was founded in 2014.
 The majority of the practices and games for the handful of teams in the BIHL are held at the two rinks inside of Central Rama 9 and Imperial World in Samrong, two of Bangkok's popular shopping malls.
 Currently, most of Thailand's national hockey players are playing on the BIHL with a player as young as 15 years old.

+Queen Suthida of Thailand is known as a big ice hockey enthusiast and supporter of Thailand ice hockey team.